Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Is WhatsApp Secure Compared to Other Apps?

 No. WhatsApp is not perfect.
-It still collects metadata like phone numbers and message times.
+It still collects metadata such as phone numbers and message timestamps.

 Metadata is not encrypted.
 Only the message content is.